 Visiting Silver Waterfall in Northern Vietnam

 Thac Bac waterfall can be found just off Highway 4D.
 Reaching a height of 200 meters, Thac Bac is an amazingly tall feature and can be seen (and heard) from kilometers away.
-It also represents part of the O Quy Ho Pass – a winding mountain range located in Sapa.
+It also represents a major stop while touring along the Tram Ton Pass and neighbor O Quy Ho Pass.
+These wind past the Hoang Lien mountain range located by Sapa.

 There are two staircases located on each side of Thac Bac.
 Visitors can climb up to 30 meters and observe the breathtaking view below.
 On a clear day, you can see Sapa town in the background.

 Remember to take your camera with you as you’ll regret not capturing the wonderful sights.
 In addition to the immersive nature, you can also visit a gift shop and purchase ethnic souvenirs such as hats, towels, purses, rings, and herbal teas.
 Communities have been based around Thac Bac for centuries – something that is reflected in the commerce of the local area.

 Winters are incredibly cold at Thac Bac (and Sapa in general) so make sure you take appropriate clothes with you.
 One benefit of visiting at this time, however, is the atmospheric mist that develops on the surface of the water.

 Getting There to Thac Bac

 Thac Bac is a 30-minute drive from the center of Sapa town.
 Beware that the roads here aren’t very well maintained and there are regular cracks and potholes along the way!
 Upon arrival, you’ll have to pay a 20,000 VND fee to gain access to Thac Bac.
 These proceeds help fund the conservation of the area.